fiji/fiji/README.md

 At the moment, the following platforms are supported:

-- Windows Intel 32-bit/64-bit
+- Windows arm64 and x64
-- Linux Intel 32-bit/64-bit
+- Linux arm64 and x64
-- MacOSX Intel 32-bit/64-bit (partial support for PowerPC 32-bit)
+- macOS arm64 and x64
-- all platforms supporting Java and a POSIX shell, via `bin/ImageJ.sh`
+- all platforms supporting Java 21+ and a POSIX shell, via `fiji.sh`

 The setup is as easy as unpacking the portable archive and double-clicking the [ImageJ